 DOSAGE AND ADMINISTRATION

 DepoCyt should be withdrawn from the vial immediately before administration.
-DepoCyt is a single-use vial and does not contain any preservative; DepoCyt should be used within 4 hours of withdrawal from the vial.
-Unused portions of each vial should be discarded properly (see Handling And Disposal).
+DepoCyt is a single dose vial and does not contain any preservative.
+DepoCyt should be used within 4 hours of withdrawal from the vial.
+Unused portions of each vial should be discarded properly [see HOW SUPPLIED/ Storage and Handling].
 Do not save any unused portions for later administration.
 Do not mix DepoCyt with any other medications.